 Lisa becomes a finalist in a patriotic essay contest and travels to Washington, D.C., only to have her faith in the American way shattered when she witnesses a congressman taking a bribe and planning to destroy a forest.

 - Accidental Misnaming: One of the pieces of junk mail Homer receives at the beginning of the episode has the headline "Here's Some Good News For Homer Simpsoy".Homer: (scoffs as he tosses it in the trash) I'll make sure he gets it!

 - When Lisa wants to write an essay, she says: "America, inspire me!", whereupon a bald eagle lands on a tree branch and spreads his wings.
 This pose is a reference to the Great Seal of the United States, complete with arrows in its left claw.

-- After witnessing corruption Lisa watches a group of politicians near the Capitol and imagines them as cats scratching each other's backs and filthy pigs who are fed money by Uncle Sam and wipe their mouths with the American flag.
+- After witnessing corruption, Lisa watches a group of politicians near the Capitol and imagines them as fat cats scratching each other's backs and filthy pigs who are fed money from a trough by Uncle Sam and wipe their mouths with the American flag.